21 Back Exercises at Home for Bigger & Stronger Back

 1. Grab a pull-up bar with an underhand grip (palm facing toward the body), hands shoulder-width apart or slightly narrower.

-4. Pause for one to two seconds at the top with the biceps under maximum tension.
+4. Pause at the top for one to two seconds with the biceps under maximum tension.
 Slowly lower to the start position.

 Tips